cozy/cozy.github.io/src/sync/linux.md

 To be able to run the application, you have to edit its properties to make it executable.
 Just right click on the application and select `Properties` inside the context menu:
 ![Edit the properties of the application](../img/sync/right-click-properties.png)

-Then go to the `Permissions` tab and check box to make the application executable:
+Then go to the `Permissions` tab and check the box to make the application executable:
 ![Allow to launch the application](../img/sync/make-executable.png)

 There’s no need to install the application, you can just run it from the folder you have downloaded it, but we recommend to move it to a dedicated folder to be able to find it easily.
 You can create a `Cozy` folder inside your home directory and move the application there: